AndreiVed/WeatherAPICodeChallenge/README.md

 ## Getting Started

-To run this application,
+To run this application:
+* Python 3.12 must already be installed.
-you need to provide a valid API key from WeatherAPI.com.
+* You need to provide a valid API key from WeatherAPI.com.

 ### 1. Local deployment:
 - Create venv: `python -m venv .venv`